 ¼ c. olive oil

-1 bunch scallions, white and green parts, grimed and thinly sliced
+1 bunch scallions, white and green parts, trimmed and thinly sliced

 2 tbsp chopped garlic